-This Pareto chart uses the data of the table that immediately precedes it to highlight the causes of incomplete ATM transactions.
+This Pareto chart uses the table data immediately preceding it to highlight the causes of incomplete ATM transactions.

 When you have many categories, a Pareto chart enables you to focus on the most important categories by visually separating the vital few from the trivial many categories.